Info

 A section heading.

 With headings, you can structure your document into sections.
 Each heading has a level, which starts at one and is unbounded upwards.
 This level indicates the logical role of the following content (section, subsection, etc.) A top-level heading indicates a top-level section of the document (not the document's title).
+To insert a title, use the title element instead.

 Typst can automatically number your headings for you.
 To enable numbering, specify how you want your headings to be numbered with a numbering pattern or function.